itfanr/ros2-wiki/Linux-Development-Setup.md

 ## System Requirements

-We support Ubuntu Linux Trusty Tahr 14.04 on 64-bit.
+We support Ubuntu Linux Xenial Xerus 16.04 on 64-bit (until alpha 6 we supported Trusty Tahr 14.04).

 Make sure that you have a locale set which supports `UTF-8` We test with the following settings.
 If you are in a minimal environment such as a docker containers the local may be set to something minimal like POSIX.